Updated on 01/06/2021

 Investing in a new van for your business can be one of the biggest decisions a small business can make.
 If you're looking to kick start your business with your first commercial van, or considering upgrading, then this guide can help you!

-After years of driving you and your tools thousands of miles, your old reliable van may be on its way out.
-Maybe keeping it on the road is costing you a lot of money, not only in repairs and maintenance but in downtime - after all, if you can't get to the job, you can't earn.
-Or maybe as your business grows, your requirements are changing and your trusty workhorse just doesn't make the cut anymore.
+Maybe keeping your van on the road is costing you a lot of money, not only in repairs and maintenance but in downtime - after all, if you can't get to the job, you can't earn.
+Or maybe as your business grows, your requirements are changing and your trusty workhorse just doesn't cut it anymore.
 No matter what the reasoning behind it, if you are considering leasing a new van you need to make sure that it meets your needs as best as possible.

 It's important to remember that the van you choose will be the van you drive for the next few years.
-Typically, the most popular leasing term is thirty six months so you need to be sure that your van will remain suitable throughout this time.
-If your business is expanding, consider the possibility that in a years time you will need to carry bigger equipment or more weight and plan accordingly.
+Typically, the most popular leasing term is thirty-six months so you need to be sure that your van will remain suitable throughout this time.
+If your business is expanding, consider the possibility that in a year you will need to carry bigger equipment or more weight and plan accordingly.
 Leasing a van that won't do the job properly because it's cheaper will do you no favours in the long run.